#1 Ranked Children’s Hospital by U.S. News & World Report

 Once your child is referred to us for evaluation and treatment, you'll work hand in hand with your physician as you learn more about your child's condition and determine the next steps.
 Treatment may involve a surgical procedure, hormone replacement therapy or both.
 We then provide long-term follow up with our experienced staff to ensure that the treatment is working for your child.

-Children's has established the first prospective adolescent varicocele study in the country.
+We started the first prospective adolescent varicocele study in the country.
 A varicocele is a mass of enlarged and dilated veins in the testicle that essentially feels like a bag of worms.
-It is generally not harmful and usually not painful, but it can potentially reduce fertility.
-The goal of our study is to determine which boys may benefit from surgery for varicocele and which boys may do well with only observation.
-Our database of more than 300 boys has been a resource for our ongoing clinical research on varicocele.
+The goal of our study was to determine which boys may benefit from surgery for varicocele and which boys may do well with only observation.
+The summary of the results of the study are pending.
+Our database of over 1,000 boys has been a resource for our ongoing clinical research on varicocele.

 About 3 percent of boys are born with undescended testicles, which can lead to an inability to produce healthy sperm.
 They also carry an increased risk of developing testicular tumors.
 Laparoscopy, a type of minimally invasive surgery, can help identify where the testicles are in the body and help move them to their proper location.

 Torsion of the Appendix Testis